-Is traveling as much of a passion for you as is eating chocolate?
+Is traveling as much of a passion for you as eating chocolate?

-Continue reading, we have the top chocolate cities in the world you need to visit!
+Continue reading, because we have the top chocolate cities in the world you need to visit.

 If traveling is not in the current budget but you want to explore the world's best chocolate, try subscribing to our Kekao Box.
 We search the world for the finest craft chocolate bars and bring them right to your doorstep monthly.
 From rich dark Peruvian chocolate bars to new start-up chocolate bars on the come-up, you never know what you get inside the box!
 Each month we will curate 4 to 5 premium specialty crafted chocolate bars.

 The culinary capital of the world has to be first on this list.
 If anyone knows France, they know it has some of the best chocolate traditions in the world.

-Although Parisian cafes are widely famous for their pastries a deeper look will highlight the amazing love Paris has with chocolate.
+Although Parisian cafes are widely famous for their pastries a more profound look will highlight the fantastic love Paris has for chocolate.

 Paris is full of beautiful chocolate shops and hot chocolate.